nicolabs/nicobot/README.md

 ### Installation from source

-You can also install from source (you need _python3_ & _pip_) :
+To install from source you need _python3_ & _pip_ :

-    # Sample command to install python3 & pip3 on Debian ; update it according to your OS
+    # Sample command to install python3 & pip3 on Debian ; change it according to your OS
     sudo apt install python3 python3-pip
+    # Then download the code
     git clone https://github.com/nicolabs/nicobot.git
+    # Finally build it
     cd nicobot
     pip3 install -r requirements-runtime.txt

-Then simply follow the instructions below to configure & run it.
+Follow the instructions below to configure & run it.